Florraaa/DPTP_Team_1_Wiki/README.md

 # Wiki - Deplastify The Planet
-Last modified, 9/14/2023
+_Last modified, 9/19/2023_

-This document makes it easy to navigate resources and document locations for Team 1.
 This is NOT supposed to store any confidential documents from the client.

+---

-# Sep.19 Actionable Items
+# Actionable Items
+## Due Sep.26 (Tue)
 **Interviews**
 - [ ] Each team member: 2 interviews; ask others to join for note taking
-- [ ] Ask Cascades who we can interview **on Friday**
 - [ ] Talk to grocery store consumers, food store employees, farmers, suppliers, recycling & composting, experts

 **Desk Research**
 - [ ] Find 5 research papers related to the topic per person

+## Due 12:30 PM PST on Sep.20
+- [ ] Prepare your own questions piror to the internal zoom meeting!

+## Cascades meeting on Sep.22
+- [ ] Ask Cascades who we can interview

+---

 # Weekly Meeting
 ## Internal Meeting